Team-nexa/Ads-Bot/README.md

 ## 🔒 Notes

-- Make sure your bot is **admin in channels/groups** before broadcasting
+- Make sure you start a logger bot
+- the code have minor issues you want to fix it for run
 - Keep your `.env` file **private**
 - Use a **valid MongoDB URI**
+- please star this repo that's help us lot

 ---